Padak (film)

-Swimming to Sea is a 2012 South Korean adult animated musical survival horror drama film written and directed by Dae-Hee Lee.
+Swimming to Sea is a 2012 South Korean adult animated musical psychological thriller drama film written and directed by Dae-Hee Lee.
 It stars Hyen-jee Kim, Young-jun Si, Young-mi Ahn, Kyeng-soo Hyen and Ho-san Lee.
 It premiered at the 2012 Jeonju International Film Festival, and was released on July 25, 2012 to South Korean theaters.
 It was later distributed on Steam on June 6, 2016 as Padak by the comic book publisher eigoMANGA.

 Although the film was well-received by critics in South Korea, it was met with mixed reviews elsewhere, mainly criticising the cheap animation.

 Plot

 A mackerel from the ocean is placed in the fish tank of a seafood restaurant in a Korean fishing village.
 She is driven to escape after witnessing another mackerel being prepared as food.
 Her tank is co-inhabited by a group of farm fish consisting of a striped beakfish named Bream, a snapper named Nollaemi, a sleepy sea bass named Bar, a saltwater eel named Jooldom, and the youthful greenling named Spotty.
 They are ruled by an old flatfish, whom they refer to as "The Master", who hides underneath a grate and instructs the tank's fish to prolong their survival by playing dead when humans approach the restaurant.
 The fish derive sustenance from dead and dying fish that are periodically dropped into their tank.
 After witnessing the mackerel leap out of the tank in an unsuccessful escape attempt, the shocked farm fish christen her with the nickname "Padak" (or "Flappy").
 Each night, the Master, who falsely claims to also be from the ocean, gives riddles to the farm fish loosely based on stories of the ocean told to him by a mate who had been eaten before him.

 Following a violent confrontation between Flappy and the Master, Jooldom grants Flappy permission to provide the night's riddle.
 Flappy uses the opportunity to encourage the group to ponder a means of escape.
 Bar proposes that the king crabs in the tank below theirs are able to break the glass walls, and can be convinced to do so by Flappy, who can speak their language.
 The night's meeting ends with Flappy being beaten by the group after she questions the Master's authority.
 The next day, as the restaurant's tanks are being cleaned, Flappy and Spotty make another unsuccessful escape attempt, in which Flappy abandons her own effort when Spotty's progress is impeded by humans.
 That night, Flappy, in spite of her hunger and out of stubborn pride against the Master, declines to join in devouring a dying halibut, who mocks the Master's cowardice before his death.
 Flappy leaps into the king crab tank, where she is nearly killed until a young boy mischievously scoops her out of the tank and places her in the restaurant's aquarium.
 The starved Flappy devours all but one of the aquarium's clownfish before injuring herself on a knight decoration's sword and losing consciousness.